mixcloud/django-experiments/README.rst

 -----

 The example project is a good place to get started and have a play.
-Results are stored in redis and displayed in the nexus admin.
+Results are stored in redis and displayed in the django admin.
 The key components of this framework are: the experiments, alternatives and goals.